ovn-org/ovn-heater/README.md

 The results will be stored in `test_results/<results-dir>`.
 The results consist of:
-- a `config` file where remote urls and SHA/branch-name of all test components (browbeat, rally, ovn-scale-test, ovs, ovn) are stored.
+- a `config` file where remote urls and SHA/branch-name of all test components (ovn-fake-multinode, ovs, ovn) are stored.
 - an `installer-log` where the ouptut of the `./do.sh install` command is stored.
-- browbeat logs
-- rally-ovs logs
 - html reports
 - a copy of the `hosts` ansible inventory used for the test.
 - OVN docker container logs (i.e., ovn-northd, ovn-controller, ovs-vswitchd,